cf512/NoLate/README.md

 ### Firebase / OpenWeatherMap API w/AJAX

--Problem: OpenWeatherMap API only updates every 10 minutes.
+* Problem: OpenWeatherMap API only updates every 10 minutes.
--Solution: Save data for a city to firebase for access during 10min interval.
+* Solution: Save data for a city to firebase for access during 10min interval.

 A.	Create a lastUpdatedCheck() and lastUpdated datapoint
 B.	Create an Ajax call to OpenWeatherMap API